ARTICLE TABLE OF CONTENTS

 It can be observed that the customer base for SAP’s HCM (Human Capital Management) solution has steadily grown over the years.

-What to Consider Before Migrating to SAP Cloud Platform
+What to Consider Before Migrating to SAP Business Technology Platform

 What’s more, you may be looking forward to having someone handle the maintenance for you and being able to scale up or down depending on workload needs.
 Plus, having access to company data from anywhere in the world is a great thing to have.